life-exe/UnrealOpenAIPlugin/Doxygen/README.md

 ![](https://raw.githubusercontent.com/life-exe/UnrealOpenAIPlugin/master/Media/2.png)

 7. [Do the authentication steps](#authentication)
+8. Generate Visual Studio project files.
-8. Build your project and run Editor.
+9. Build your project and run Editor.
-9. In the Editor, navigate to `Edit->Plugins`.
+10. In the Editor, navigate to `Edit->Plugins`.
 Find and activate the `OpenAI` plugin.
-10. Restart the editor.
+11. Restart the editor.
-11. Start using the plugin.
+12. Start using the plugin.

 ## Blueprints